Executive dysfunction: Parkinson's disease

 PD patients often demonstrate deficits in their ability to sequence information, or date events.
 Part of the problems is hypothesized to be due to a more fundamental difficulty in coordinating or planning retrieval strategies, rather than failure at the level of encoding or storing information in memory.
 This deficit is also likely to be due to an underlying difficulty in properly retrieving script information.
 PD patients often exhibit signs of irrelevant intrusions, incorrect ordering of events, and omission of minor components in their script retrieval, leading to disorganized and inappropriate application of script information.

 Treatment

 Medication

 Methylphenidate- and amphetamine-based medications are first-line treatments for ADHD.
 On average, these stimulants are more effective at treating core ADHD symptoms including executive dysfunction than psychosocial treatment alone.
 Their efficacy treating ADHD is among the highest of any psychotropic medication treating any psychiatric condition.
-Treatment with methylphenidate or other ADHD medications reduces core ADHD symptoms equally well with or without psychosocial treatment.
+Treatment with methylphenidate or norepinephrine reuptake inhibitor reduces core ADHD symptoms equally well with or without psychosocial treatment.
 However, psychosocial treatment may confer other benefits.